-Speed is one of the most important features of every website.
+Speed is one of the most important features of any website.
 With only one chance to make a great first impression, your website must be on top of its game.
 Always.
-If you want your site to be successful, to have a lot of visitors, and your voice to be heard, you need to work smart and hard.
+If you want your site to be successful, to have a lot of visitors, and for your voice to be heard, you need to work smart and hard.

-Before digging into the world of plugins, there are a couple of things that can help too.
+Before digging into the world of plugins, there are a couple of things that can help, too.

 - If you want a fast WordPress website, you need a fast WordPress theme.
 Look for a fast and lightweight theme that will not slow down your website with unnecessary features.